-- Tenure track status, implying that the appointment may be continued for a further term, may be continued as an appointment With Tenure, or may be allowed to lapse
+Continuing appointments are academic appointments of more than twelve months authorized by the Board of Governors.
+The appointment may be With Tenure or may have Tenure track status: implying that the appointment may be continued for a further term, may be continued as an appointment With Tenure, or may be allowed to lapse.
+[CA 1.6]

 Continuing appointments which are contingent on the continuation of external funding are restricted to the Faculty of Medicine.